 A clinical investigation involving the use of placebo is exempt if it does not otherwise require IND submission.

 A clinical investigation involving an in vitro diagnostic biological product (blood grouping serum; reagent red blood cells; anti-human globulin) is exempt if the diagnostic test was intended to be used in a diagnostic procedure that confirms the diagnosis made by another, medically established diagnostic product or procedure and the diagnostic test was shipped in compliance with 21 CFR 312.60.

-Communication: If CPHS determines that an IND is required, ORSC Staff will communicate this to the Principal Investigator and CPHS approval will not be granted until the Principal Investigator submits the IND number or written communication from FDA that IND is not required.
+Communication: The research compliance staff recommendations to the IRB members will be entered in iRIS.
+If CPHS determines that an IND is required, IRB staff will communicate this to the Principal Investigator and CPHS approval will not be granted until the Principal Investigator submits the IND number or written communication from FDA that IND is not required.

 1. 21 CFR 312.23(a)(4)